manju-anandakrishnan/ksfinder-2.0/README.md

 conda env create -f env_config.yaml <br>
 conda activate ksf2 <br>

+Execute the following two commands, <br>
 python setup.py install <br>

-If you have GPU compatability error message, "UserWarning: CUDA initialization: The NVIDIA driver on your system is too old (found version 11060).
-Please update your GPU driver by downloading and installing a new version from the URL: http://www.nvidia.com/Download/index.aspx Alternatively, go to: https://pytorch.org to install a PyTorch version that has been compiled with your version of the CUDA driver." <br>

-Install the below pytorch cudatoolkit package <br>
+Install pytorch package compatabile with your cuda-toolkit version.
+This project was developed using CUDA version: 11.6 which is compatible with the package, "pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch" <br>
-conda install pytorch=1.10.2 cudatoolkit=11.3 torchvision torchaudio -c pytorch <br>
+To install this version, use, conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch <br>

-3. Initialize the repository
+4. Initialize the repository <br>
 sh init.sh <br>
 Dataset and trained models are available in Zenodo repository, https://doi.org/10.5281/zenodo.14075070.
 Upon initialization, the models and dataset should be downloaded into appropriate folders in ksfinder-2.0 repository.